Somluck Kamsing

-Somrak Kamsing (สมรักษ์ คำสิงห์; born January 16, 1973) or Somluck Kamsing (name used in the Olympics), known professionally as Pimaranlek Sitaran (พิมพ์อรัญเล็ก ศิษย์อรัญ), is a Thai retired Muay Thai fighter, amateur boxer, entertainer, and politician.
+Somluck Kamsing (or Somrak, สมรักษ์ คำสิงห์, born January 16, 1973), also known professionally as Pimaranlek Sitaran (พิมพ์อรัญเล็ก ศิษย์อรัญ), is a Thai retired Muay Thai fighter, amateur boxer, entertainer, and politician.
 He is a four-time Olympian in amateur boxing who won a gold medal in 1996.
 During the 1998 Asian Games in Bangkok, Thailand, Kamsing lit the torch during the Games' opening ceremony.
 His is also the younger brother of Somrot Kamsing, another retired Muay Thai fighter and Olympian in amateur boxing.
-Somrak is widely considered one of the greatest Muay Thai fighters of all time.
+Occasionally referred to as the "Uncrowned King", Somluck is widely considered one of the greatest Muay Thai fighters of all time despite never holding or fighting for a major stadium belt.

 Amateur boxing career

 Somluck started to compete in amateur boxing in parallel with his Muay Thai career, he earned a bronze medal at the 1989 King's Cup and a gold medal in the 1995 edition.
 At the 1996 Summer Olympics he won a gold medal in the men's Featherweight category, beating Ramaz Paliani and Serafim Todorov among others, becoming the first Thai athlete to win a gold medal at the Olympics.

 He also competed at the 2000 and 2004 Summer Olympics without winning any medals.
 Somluck placed second at the 1st AIBA Asian 2004 Olympic Qualifying Tournament in Guangzhou, China.
 In the final, he lost to North Korea's Kim Song-Guk.
 Having reached the final, however, he qualified for the Athens Games.